asokolsky/oddeven/EventBus/README.md

 handlers registered with EventBus::add( ename, ehandler );
 * EventBus extension:
 EventBus::invoke("AddAttachment", "path/to/attachment")
-argument is assummed to be const;
+argument is assumed to be const;

 ## HOWTO